Kinoma/KPR-examples/README.md

 <x-app-info id="basiccontainerlayout.example.kinoma.marvell.com"><span class="uiSample"></span></x-app-info>

-This basic example demonstrates the impact different ways of declaring the size and position of a container have on the container's appearance.
-The example also combines the JavaScript Array.prototype.map() function with a simple container template to allow for very concice code.
+This basic example shows how coordinates are used to specify the position and size of contents relative to their container.
+The example also uses the JavaScript Array.prototype.map() function to build a container list from an array of instantiating data.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***